/*

 cyber ecosystem risk assessment cybersecurity best practices insuranceWhat is a Digital Ecosystem?

 A “digital ecosystem” refers to a network of interconnected technologies, platforms, businesses, and individuals that interact with each other through digital means, creating a complex system where data, applications, and services can function as a unit, often with the goal of optimizing workflows and delivering value to users; essentially, it’s a digital environment where different entities collaborate and rely on each other to achieve a shared objective.
+See also Third-Party Risk Management (TPRM)

-Key points about digital ecosystems:
+Key points about these ecosystems:

 • Interconnectedness: